This is a weird situation for Daniel Levy.

 For years now when a Spurs player becomes very good they get signed by Real Madrid and go on to win loads of trophies they never would have.

-Gareth Bale, Luka Modric and by the start of next season you will be seeing Harry Kane playing in Madrid.
+Gareth Bale, Luka Modric and by the start of next season you might just be seeing Harry Kane playing in Madrid.

 Madrid could decide to sponsor the stadium and essentially make it into a training ground for the